nelsontky/gh-pages-url-shortener/README.md

 >    via the JSON API, and redirects to the issue title, as a URL.
 > 4. Profit?

 ## This is so cool!
-How can I use this?!
+How can I use this with my own domain?!

 Disclaimer: This method of creating a URL shortener is hacky and not meant to be reliable or used in production.
 Do proceed at your own risk!